Canvas

 Perusall or Discussion Boards

-Previous Educatus blog posts have introduced Perusall to turn pre-class readings into social learning.
-In this post, I discuss how instructors might use Perusall to overcome discussion board fatigue and provide resources on using Perusall along with sample learning activities.
+Previous blog posts have introduced Perusall to turn pre-class readings into social learning.
+In this post, let’s explore how instructors might use Perusall to overcome discussion board fatigue and provide resources on using Perusall along with sample learning activities.
 Perusall is a free social learning tool that students can access through Canvas.
 Students have discussions in the same space as they read course material.
 The image below shows what a student would see in Perusall, with the reading in the middle and the conversation on the side.
-Throughout this post I only refer to the use of readings in Perusall.
-However, videos, images, podcasts, and webpages can all be…
+This post only refers to the use of readings in Perusall.
+However, videos, images, podcasts, and webpages can all be used.
+Additionally, responses…

 • Assessment and Evaluation, Canvas, Uncategorized